amimoto/sioba/sioba/README.md

     *   `set_terminal_size(rows: int, cols: int, ...)`: Resizes the `pyte.Screen` in addition to informing the interface.
     *   `get_terminal_buffer() -> bytes`: Dumps the current state of the `pyte.Screen` (including scrollback if handled by the `EventsScreen` subclass used) into a byte string, effectively serializing the visible terminal content with ANSI escape codes.
     *   `get_terminal_cursor_position() -> tuple[int, int] | None`: Returns the current cursor position (`(row, col)`) as tracked by the `pyte.Screen`.
-*   **`EventsScreen`:** A subclass of `pyte.Screen` used by `PersistentInterface` to handle events like title changes and manage a scrollback buffer within `pyte` itself.
+*   **`EventsScreen`:** A subclass of `pyte.Screen` used by `Interface` to handle events like title changes and manage a scrollback buffer within `pyte` itself.
 *   `scrollback_buffer_size` (constructor argument): Configures the size of the scrollback buffer managed by `EventsScreen`.

-`PersistentInterface` is suitable for backends that heavily rely on terminal escape codes for formatting, cursor movement, and other advanced terminal features, such as shells or full-screen terminal applications. `SocketInterface` and the shell interface used by `sioba_nicegui.ShellXTerm` are examples that build upon `PersistentInterface`.
+The `Interface` class itself is typically not instantiated directly but serves as a blueprint for concrete implementations like `FunctionInterface` or `SocketInterface`.

 ## `EchoInterface`